- 1. Shoe size

 "Usually, those women already know they're at risk, because they have family members that have diabetes," he said.

 If a woman has gestational diabetes, it's important that she maintain a healthy weight and diet, monitor her blood sugar, and get screened for diabetes in the years following her pregnancy so she can be aware if she's becoming prediabetic, according to the Mayo Clinic.

 After a woman gives birth, it can take a year for her sex drive to return to her normal levels, Cackovic said.
 Sheer fatigue from caring for a newborn is one reason why.
 Another has to do with breastfeeding.

-Some pregnant women might notice swollen, sore and blue veins — called varicose veins — on their legs, as well as on the vulva and in the vagina.
-When these sore-feeling veins occur on the rectum, they're called hemorrhoids
+Some pregnant women might notice swollen, sore and blue veins — called varicose veins — on their legs, as well as on the vulva and in the vagina, according to the British Medical Journal.
+When these sore-feeling veins occur on the rectum, they're called hemorrhoids.

 Varicose veins and hemorrhoids develop because the uterus's heavy weight and pressure can reduce blood flow from the lower part of the body, ACOG said.
 In addition, increased blood flow and a weakening of the blood vessels' lining can contribute to these conditions, Cackovic said.

 Usually, varicose veins and hemorrhoids go away within six to 12 months of the birth, Cackovic said.
 Pregnant women who want to prevent varicose veins from getting worse should exercise regularly, avoid sitting with their legs crossed for a long time, wear support hose, and avoid constipation by eating high-fiber foods and drinking plenty of liquids, ACOG said.